9 min lectura mínima

 Your phone must be unlocked — check with your carrier before your trip.

 Know how much data you need.
 Most tourist SIMs offer unlimited data, but speeds may vary based on fair usage policies.
+If you’re unsure, a data usage calculator will give you a quick estimate and make it easier to decide.

-A Taiwan tourist SIM card is nice to have if you need a local mobile phone number.
-For most travelers, an eSIM is the smarter choice for the following reasons:
+A tourist SIM card for Taiwan is nice to have if you need a local mobile phone number, but an eSIM is often the smarter choice.
+The benefits of an eSIM include:

 Instant activation.
 No need to waste time finding an airport store, waiting in line, or dealing with paperwork.